Robin Padilla: Early life and education

-Robinhood Cariño Padilla was born on November 23, 1969, in Daet, Camarines Norte to Casimero "Roy" Padilla Sr. (1926–1988) and actress Lolita Eva Cariño.
-He has 47 siblings, among whom are half-brothers Roberto (1947–2014), Roy Jr. (1948–), Ronaldo (1962–1988), Roger, Ricarte (1965–) and Rodolfo ("Gino"; 1974/1975–2002), brothers Randolf (d.
-1980s), Royette (1962–2021), and Rommel (1965–), and sisters Rebecca and Carmela; one of his siblings, BB Gandanghari (formerly Rustom; 1967–), is transgender.
+Robinhood Ferdinand Cariño Padilla was born on November 23, 1969, in Daet, Camarines Norte to Casimero "Roy" Padilla Sr. (1926–1988) and actress Lolita Eva Cariño (born 1936).
+He has at least 48 siblings, among whom are half-brothers Roberto (1947–2014), Roy Jr. (1948–), Ronaldo (1962–1988), Roger, Ricarte (born 1965) and Rodolfo ("Gino"; 1974/1975–2002), half-sisters Rebecca and Carmela, brothers Randolf (d.
+1980s), Royette (1962–2021), and Rommel (born 1965), and sisters Rowena (born 1959), Roda, and Richelda (born 1971); one of his siblings, BB Gandanghari (formerly Rustom; 1967–), is transgender, while his youngest full sibling, Romulus, died at four days old.
 In spite of media reports in the 2010s that Padilla is half-Ibaloi from his mother's side, Ibaloi representatives of the prominent Cariño clan of Benguet denied this claim, though they accepted Padilla as an "honorary cousin" out of goodwill and hospitality.

 Padilla's father was an actor, labor leader and politician who served as assemblyman from 1984 to 1986 and was appointed governor of Camarines Norte from 1986 to 1988; he was assassinated during his gubernatorial election campaign on January 17, 1988, with Robin's half-brother Roy Jr. running in his stead.
 Robin's two other siblings, Randy and mayor-elect Ronaldo of Jose Panganiban, Camarines Norte died before he was 18 years old.

 Padilla took his elementary education at Siena College of Quezon City and attended high school at Saint Louis University Boys' High School.
+During high school, Padilla was into breakdancing with friends.
 He discontinued his studies when he was 17 to pursue his acting career.

 He finished his bachelor's degree in criminology at Philippine College of Criminology.